torralba-lab/im2recipe-Pytorch/README.md

 ### Skip-instructions (Torch)

-In this repository the Skip-instructions is not implemented in Pytorch, instead we provide the needed features to train, validate and test tri_joint model.
+In this repository the Skip-instructions is not implemented in Pytorch, instead we provide the necessary files to train, validate and test tri_joint model.

 ### Creating LMDB file